 From the same navigation bar you can also click on “Dropbox”.
 Here you can view the assignments your son/daughter submitted, the grade received, and view feedback from the teacher.
 The ‘Grades” ta in the navigation bar also has an overview of all your child’s grades in that particular course.

 All tests, quizzes and exams are written under the “Quizzes” section.
 By clicking on the name of a particular quiz you can see your child’s test scores.
 Click on “submissions” to see the test that was submitted.
 Again, clicking on “Grades” will also show test scores.

 If parents require additional information they are invited to contact their child’s teacher

 Foreign study option:

 Any semester may be taken in New Brunswick, Canada

-A New Brunswick High School Diploma is earned by passing the compulsory literacy test, and successfully completing 7 compulsory courses and 10 others with a 60% pass mark per course.
+A New Brunswick High School Diploma is earned by passing the compulsory literacy test(English Language Proficiency Assessment), and successfully completing 7 compulsory courses and 10 non-compulsory courses with a 60% pass mark per course.

 The graduation diploma from ISSL requires an additional 40 hours of volunteer work in the community.
 Volunteer hours will be posted within the school (bulletin section with student information).
 Students Activity Council (SAC) and Prefect Leadership are two ways that students can achieve volunteer hours.